-Our Shanghai Rui Hong Xin Cheng project is located in the Hongkou District, a major shopping center located in the north-eastern part of Shanghai.
-According to the Shanghai Statistical Yearbook 2011, Hongkou District covers an area of approximately 23.48 square kilometers.
-According to the 2010 Population Census, Hongkou District has a resident population of approximately 0.85 million, about 3.7% of the overall Shanghai population in 2010.
+Our Shanghai Rui Hong Xin Cheng project is located in the Hongkou District, a major shopping centre located in the north-eastern part of Shanghai.
+According to the Shanghai Statistical Yearbook 2012, Hongkou District covers an area of approximately 23.48 square kilometres.
+According to the Shanghai Statistical Yearbook 2012, Hongkou District has a resident population of approximately 0.85 million, about 3.7% of the overall Shanghai population in 2011.
 There are two major commercial areas in the district, Sichuan North Road retail area and the North Bund area.
 The Shanghai Municipal Government has ambitious plans to transform the North Bund area into a shipping hub, thereby establishing Hongkou District as an international shipping, commerce, residential and leisure area.